barbedorafael/hlc-generator/README.md

 # Hydrological Landscape Classes (HLC) Generator
-Jupyter web app to generate and download Hydrological Landscape Classes via Google Earth Engine
+Jupyter web app to generate and download Hydrological Landscape Classes via Google Earth Engine.

 ### If you want more flexibility, feel free to run the codes directly:
 Jupyter notebook: ;